Coarray Fortran on LRZ HPC systems

 - Andy Vaught's coarray compendium

-- Intel Fortran compiler documentation for versions 12.0 and higher, available from the Intel web site
+- Intel Fortran compiler documentation, available from the Intel web site